 Hillman Scholars receive a forgivable loan to cover a significant portion of their educational expenses.

-The Hillman Scholars program provides up to $80,000 for tuition during the last 4 semesters of your BSN, as well as doctoral training support that covers tuition, living stipend, health insurance, and a modest research and travel fund.
-Please note that $30,000 can be used towards your undergraduate studies and $50,000 is reserved for one full year of doctoral studies.
+The Hillman Scholars program provides up to $30,000 for tuition during the last four semesters of your BSN, as well as doctoral training educational fellowship that covers tuition, living stipend, health insurance, and a modest research and travel fund.

 This award is a loan, not a scholarship.
-It is forgiven, in full, when you complete both your undergraduate and doctoral programs in nursing.
 When you sign the contract to start the program, which we send you when you agree to accept the award, you sign a legal document that covers all of terms of the loan, including conditions, repayment, partial forgiveness, and special circumstances.